New meme on Obamacare and the appeals court slapdown: it's all due to a "drafting error" in the ACA's language!

 And instantly, as if by magic, every lefty website and pundit and talking head was tweeting things like

-Republicans are trying to take away health insurance from millions based on a drafting error" (Salon)
+Republicans are trying to take away health insurance from millions based on a drafting error" (Salon)and

 Pity the staffer who made the drafting error in the ACA that led to the Halbig ruling.
-(Blake Hounshell)
+(Blake Hounshell)and

 The Left needs to sell the "it was a drafting error" story to make an expected Supreme Court decision more plausible.
 Otherwise the court would only be able to support Team Obama by doing some kind of weird inversion like "The 'mandate' in Obamacare is constitutional because it's a tax, even though the government's own lawyers argued it was actually a penalty" or some such equally ridiculous bullshit.